 The Bodhisatta was once an ascetic.
 His son was so virtuous that Indra, king of the gods, got worried he would take his job in heaven when he died.
 So Indra sent a celestial nymph to seduce him.
 After falling into her trap, the son eventually recovered his senses and his virtue.

 The Bodhisatta was once an ascetic.
 His son was so virtuous that Indra, king of the gods, got worried he would take his job in heaven when he died.
-So Indra caused a drought and then convinced the king to send his daughter to seduce him to restore the rain.
+So Indra caused a drought and then convinced the king to send his daughter to seduce him, which would restore the rain.
 The son fell into her trap, so Indra sent rain again, but then the Bodhisatta set him back on the right path.

 The Bodhisatta was once a king.
 He fell so madly in love with his commander-in-chief’s wife that he grew ill.
-To save him, the commander-in-chief offered to let the king be with her until his infatuation ceased.
-But the king, ashamed of his desires, refused and after the two discussed righteousness and heaven the king’s passion vanished.
+To save him, the commander-in-chief offered to let the Bodhisatta be with her until his infatuation ceased.
+But the Bodhisatta, ashamed of his desires, refused, and after the two discussed righteousness and heaven, his passion vanished.

 The Bodhisatta was once a king.
 After he was chosen to become king, his close friend went off to be an ascetic.
 After fifty years they met again, with the help of a song, and the friend convinced the Bodhisatta to also become an ascetic.